 Dr. Ludmilla Steier is Imperial College Research Fellow in the Department of Materials.
 She is leading a research programme on atomic engineering of photo- and electrocatalysts for the synthesis of energy-rich compounds.

-Curious to understand catalytic activity on the atomic scale, she uses atomic layer deposition (ALD) to precisely engineer catalytic surfaces that can help to identify, tune and improve the catalytically active site in photo-/electrocatalysis of water, CO2 and other organic compounds.
+Curious to understand catalytic activity on the atomic scale, she uses atomic layer deposition (ALD) to precisely engineer catalytic surfaces that can help identify, tune and improve the catalytically active site in photo-/electrocatalysis of water, CO2 and other organic compounds.

 Having joined the group of Prof. James Durrant at Imperial College London as a research associate she was curious to understand photochemical and photophysical processes in semiconductors (i.e. oxide, Cu(Ga,In)Se2 and polymer photoabsorbers) with time-resolved absorption spectroscopy.
 Shortly after commencing her postdoctoral work at Imperial, she was awarded the ERC Marie Skłodowska-Curie Fellowship focused on understanding reaction mechanisms of photoelectrochemical CO2 reduction with Cu-based materials.
 Ludmilla has initiated several fruitful collaborations with leading material research groups and has been supervising a small group of undergraduate, postgraduate MRes and PhD students.